kingzamzon/docs/docs/sdk/authentication/session-sigs/intro.md

 :::

-We refer to a session signature obtained from the user via session keys as a `SessionSig`.
+Session keys are a unique string of data generated during a specific online session between two or more entities.
+In our case, the keypair is a ed25519 keypair.
+It serves as a protective layer for identity verification by incorporating unique session-specific details such as date, time, and other contextual factors to generate a signature.
+A signature, known as a `SessionSig`, is obtained from the user through the session keys.

-`SessionSigs` are produced by a ed25519 keypair that is generated randomly on the browser and stored in local storage.
-The first step to producing `SessionSigs` is to first obtain an `AuthSig` through an authentication method like Google OAuth (example [here](https://github.com/LIT-Protocol/oauth-pkp-signup-example/blob/main/src/App.tsx#L398)).
-By specifying the session keypair's public key in the signature payload of the `AuthSig` - the `uri` field of the SIWE - users can choose which specific actions to delegate to the session keypair for operating upon certain resources.
+The Lit SDK uses the session keypair to sign all requests to the Lit Nodes.
+Each node in the Lit Network receives a unique signature for each request and can verify that the user owns the wallet address that signed the capability.
+The user’s `AuthSig` is sent along with the `SessionSig` as an attached "capability" to introduce capability to the `SessionSig`.

-The session keypair is used to sign all requests to the Lit Nodes, and the user's `AuthSig` is sent along with the request, attached as a "capability" to the session signature.
-Each node in the Lit Network receives a unique signature for each request, and can verify that the user owns the wallet address that signed the capability.
+Attaching capability is done by specifying the session keypair's public key as the `address` field of the `AuthSig` and the `capabilities` field.
+The `capabilities` field is an array of one or more signatures which authorize the `AuthSig` address (also our session keypair public key) to utilize the resources specified in the capabilities of the SIWE messages.
+These signatures contain the `AuthSig` `address` in their URI field, which can be seen in the example below.

 ## Capability Objects